Games & Quizzes

 /rəˈkwī(ə)rmənt/

 thing that is needed or wanted.
-Demands that someone does some things.
+Some things that are a necessity.

 /ˈSHōiNG/

 action of showing something, or fact of being shown.
-To display your emotions or feelings.
+To reveal or allow something to be seen.

 /ˈCHanl/